As the rains come, the season to find these common edible puffballs strewn about your lawn or the nearest field abounds.

 The [correctly identified] puffball mushroom cooked properly makes a great meal.
 It makes a great tofu replacement in a stir-fry, or a cheese crumble in any baked dish like lasagna.
 They fry up in no time and taste a bit cheesy and like tofu, they really absorb the flavor of whatever you cook them with.
 I’ve even seen them battered and used as “hot wings” and puffball parmigiana recipes are all over the internet.

 Always make sure you have the right mushroom and consult a professional before you eat anything, you could die.
-And if you think you have found it you can always email any pictures to me at Dan@returntonature.us to confirm your finds.
+And if you think you have found it you can always email any pictures to me at Dan@returntonature.us to confirm your finds, but make sure you send clear pics of a cross section of inside the mushroom.

 Happy and Safe Foraging.